gylab-TAU/variability_face_recognition/similarity/README.md

 #### *1. VGG architecure, trained on VGGFace2 dataset*

-Pre-trained on 8749 identities from the VGGFace2 dataset.
+Pre-trained on 8749 identities from the VGGFace2 dataset (Trained by Idan :crown:)

 When using this model, weights should be provided.
+Ask Idan or Shiri for the weights file (shirialmog1@gmail.com)

 #### *2. VGG architecure, trained on imagenet dataset*